SeanRussell-GitHub/Fitness-Tracker-App/README.md

 ## Acceptance Criteria

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
+When the user loads the page, they are given the option to create a new workout or continue with their last workout.

-The user should be able to:
+The user is able to:

   * Add exercises to the most recent workout plan.